-The Charter School's accounts and grants receivable consists of unsecured amounts due from funding sources whose ability to pay is subject to changes in general economic conditions.
+The Charter School's accounts receivable consists of unsecured amounts due from funding sources whose ability to pay is subject to changes in general economic conditions.
 Because the Charter School does not require collateral, it is at credit risk for amounts owed to it through the year and at year end.

-Accounts and grants receivable are stated at the amount management expects to collect from outstanding balances.
+Accounts receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
-Balances outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts or grants receivable.
-Management believes that an allowance was not required, based on its evaluation of collectability of receivables for the years ended June 30, 2019 and 2018.
+Balances outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
+Management believes that an allowance was not required, based on its evaluation of collectability of receivables for the years ended June 30, 2020 and 2019.